Machine Language

 Digital circuits use logic gates which operate on binary inputs to produce binary outputs.
 Examples include AND, OR and NOT gates.
 Data transmission protocols in networks often encode information in binary form for transmission over various media.

-A 32-bit Processor can process data in chunks of 32 bits at once.
+A 32-bit Processor can process data in chunks of 32 bits at a time.
 This includes the size of registers, memory address space and data bus width.
-64-bit processors can handle 64 bits of data at once, offering a larger address space and potentially better performance for certain operations.
+64-bit processors can handle 64 bits of data at a time, offering a larger address space and potentially better performance for certain operations.

 32-bit processors can address up to 232 bytes of memory, which is 4 GB.
 This limit can be a constraint in modern computing contexts.
 64-bit processors can theoretically address up to 264 bytes, which is 16 exabytes, providing virtually unlimited memory for practical purposes.